Is the stimulation of the foot for health conditions in other parts of the body using specific hand and finger techniques

 is the stimulation of the auricle of the external ear for health conditions in other parts of the body using specific hand and finger techniques.

 Is a healing therapy on the face.
-It is a hybrid practice including principles of reflexology and facial acupuncture.
+It is a hybrid practice including principles of reflexology and meridian theories.

 Supports a mother and babe through all trimesters of pregnancy with specialized protocols for common symptoms and complaints that often accompany pregnancy.
 The focus is the alleviation of the uncomfortable side effects of pregnancy without the use of drugs.